Failure in file:base-dir(): "URI has an authority component"

 Please provide an example or advise procedure of how this should work for us on .NET when trying to compile a stylesheet that's located on a network resource.
 The cs samples doesn't go into the needed detail.

-#13 Updated by Michael Kay about 1 month ago
+#13 Updated by Michael Kay 6 months ago

 Given a URI of the form